Tamil Nadu: Administration

 Chennai is the capital of the state and houses the state executive, legislative and head of judiciary.
 The administration of the state government functions through various secretariat departments.
 There are 43 departments of the state and the departments have further sub-divisions which may govern various undertakings and boards.
 The state is divided into 38 districts, each of which is administered by a District Collector, who is an officer of the Indian Administrative Service (IAS) appointed to the district by the Government of Tamil Nadu.
-For revenue administration, the districts are further subdivided into 87 revenue divisions administered by Revenue Divisional Officers (RDO) which comprise 310 taluks administered by Tahsildars.
+For land revenue administration, the districts are further subdivided into 87 revenue divisions administered by Revenue Divisional Officers (RDO) which comprise 310 taluks administered by Tehsildars.
 The taluks are divided into 1349 revenue blocks called Firkas which consist of 17,680 revenue villages.

-The local administration consists of 15 municipal corporations, 121 municipalities and 528 town panchayats in the urban areas, and 385 panchayat unions and 12,618 village panchayats, administered by Village Administrative Officers (VAO).
-Greater Chennai Corporation, established in 1688, is the second oldest in the world and Tamil Nadu was the first state to establish town panchayats as a new administrative unit.
+The local administration consists of a single tier system for urban areas, which are governed by either of the three types of urban bodies-municipal corporation, municipality, or town panchayat, based on revenue and population.
+As of 2026, there are 25 municipal corporations, 138 municipalities and 528 town panchayats in the state.
+The Greater Chennai Corporation, established in 1688, is the second oldest in the world and Tamil Nadu was the first state to establish town panchayats as a new administrative unit.
+The rural administration consists of a three-tier Panchayati Raj system with the district panchayats at the district level, panchayat unions at the intermediate (block) level, and village panchayats at the village level.
+As of 2026, there are 36 district panchayats, 288 panchayat unions and 12,525 village panchayats, administered by village administrative officers.